 Your second option in response to a proposal to reduce benefits is to forego a hearing pending a decision on the proposal to reduce, in which case you have 60 days to file evidence showing the eligibility factors which entitled you to the benefit continue to exist.
 If the VA doesn’t receive your certification that these factors continue to exist within the 60-day period, the proposed reduction or termination of benefits will be put into effect.
 For compensation purposes, the reduction in pay will begin the last day of the month following 60 days after notice was given.

 If you miss your examination, your benefits will be reduced or terminated unless you can show good cause for missing the appointment.
-If the Veteran shows good cause, they have 60 days to indicate willingness to report to a re-examination or show evidence why their benefits should not be reduced or terminated.
-It’s very important that you attend your examination, as missing the exam gives the Department of Veterans Affairs an easy path to reduce or terminate your benefits.
+If the Veteran shows good cause. he/she has 60 days to indicate willingness to report to a re-examination or show evidence why their benefits should not be reduced or terminated.
+It’s very important that you attend your examination, as missing the exam gives the VA an easy path to reduce or terminate your benefits.

-At Berry Law firm, we are dedicated to helping Veterans in their fight for disability benefits.
-We are a Veteran owned and operated business that is committed to fighting on behalf of our fellow Veterans and the Veterans service and keeping a great attorney-client relationship.
-If you have been denied disability compensation benefits by the VA regional office or were given too low of a rating level, we may be able to help get a better VA claim based on the Veteran’s ability.
+At Berry Law, we are dedicated to helping Veterans in their fight for disability benefits.
+We are a Veteran owned and operated business that is committed to fighting on behalf of our fellow Veterans.
+If you have been denied disability benefits by the VA or were given too low of a rating, we may be able to help.
 Contact the experienced, VA-accredited attorneys at Berry Law today to see if we can help you.

 Our monthly newsletter features about important and up-to-date veterans' law news, keeping you informed about the changes that matter.